Grind Your Own Coffee Beans

 Dark roasts are the least acidic while boasting the most bitter, full-bodied flavors.
 This option is great if you like dark, rich tastes.

-No matter what roast you choose, look for coffees that are organic and single-origin.
+No matter what roast you choose, look for organic and single-origin coffees.
 This will ensure that you get a consistent and high-quality product.

 Types of Grinds

-You may be familiar with grind options if you’ve ever used a store grinder.
+If you've used a store grind, you may be familiar with grind options.
 The types of grinds are various sizes of cuts.
-Each brewing method has a preferred cut to get the most out of the beans.
+Each brewing method has a preferred amount to get the most out of the beans.

 The basic types of grinds include:

-There are sometimes in-between settings that allow you to get cuts that are extra coarse, coarse-medium, and medium-fine.
-To decide which method is right for you, research the best size for the method you use to brew.
-For example, French pressed coffee is best with a coarse grind.
+Sometimes in-between settings allow you to get extra coarse cuts, coarse-medium, and medium-fine.
+To decide which method is suitable for you, research the best size for the method you use to brew.
+For example, French-pressed coffee is best with a coarse grind.

 How to Grind Coffee

-You should always follow the manufacturer’s instructions included with your grinder, regardless of whether it’s electronic or manual.
+You should always follow the manufacturer's instructions with your grinder, whether electronic or manual.

 Fine grinds take longer — but not by much.
-You’ll really only be grinding for up to 30 seconds.
-Again, read your manufacturer’s recommendations and do some research about your preferred method of brewing to make the perfect cup of joe.
+You'll only be grinding for up to 30 seconds.
+Again, read your manufacturer's recommendations and research your preferred brewing method to make the perfect cup of joe.

 Pro-Tips for the Avid Coffee Drinker

 Ground coffee only keeps its freshness for a couple of hours.
-So, you should only grind up beans when you’re ready to brew them.
-When you aren’t making coffee, keep the bag sealed and in a dark pantry.
+So, it would be best to ground-up beans when you're ready to brew them.
+Keep the bag sealed and in a dark pantry when you aren't making coffee.

-If you’re a common coffee drinker, another pro-tip to keep in mind is your timing.
-You should aim to stop drinking coffee at least 4 to 6 hours before bedtime, as caffeine can affect your quality of sleep.
+If you're a typical coffee drinker, another pro tip to keep in mind is your timing.
+It would be best if you aimed to stop drinking coffee at least 4 to 6 hours before bedtime, as caffeine can affect your quality of sleep.

 Create Your Perfect Cup

 Making a cup of fresh ground coffee is well worth it.
-Choose your beans, find out what grinds are right for your method of brewing, and get to grinding.
+Choose your beans, find out what grinds suit your brewing method, and get to grinding.

-Check out our coffee grinder reviews to find the perfect machine to make your perfect cup.
+Check out our coffee grinder reviews to find the perfect machine to make your ideal cup.